Sedose/codecrafters-interpreter-kotlin/README.md

 - ✅ Prefer Dependency Injection using Koin.
 - ✅ Keep the Codebase Auto-Formatted → Use Ktlint linter.
 - ✅ Commit messages according to https://www.conventionalcommits.org/en/v1.0.0/.

+## Notes
+- No GitHub actions are used in this repository cause CodeCrafters provides a CI/CD pipeline. \
+And adding GitHub actions will cause the build to fail cause it would interfere with the CodeCrafters pipeline.